 A great favorite on college and university performing arts series and a strong advocate of music education, Awadagin Pratt participates in numerous residency and outreach activities wherever he appears; these activities may include master classes, children's recitals, play/talk demonstrations and question/answer sessions for students of all ages.

 Internationally, Mr. Pratt has toured Japan four times and performed in Germany, Italy, Switzerland, Poland, Israel, Columbia and South Africa.

-Mr. Pratt is currently Professor of Piano and Chairman of the Piano Department at the College-Conservatory of Music at the University of Cincinnati.
+Mr. Pratt is currently a Professor of Piano at the College-Conservatory of Music at the University of Cincinnati.
 He is also the Artistic Director of the World Piano Competition in Cincinnati as well as the Artistic Director of the Art of the Piano Festival at CCM.

 Awadagin Pratt is a Yamaha artist.
 For more information, please visit www.awadagin.com.